What is a Mid-semester Analysis Poll (MAP)?

 - Captures divergent views through a voluntary and anonymous process

 - Is intentionally structured and thoughtfully facilitated to be an overall positive experience

 Who can request a MAP?

-Anyone teaching at TCU can request a Mid-semester Analysis Poll (MAP).
-A MAP is a method of evaluation that uses facilitated classroom discussion to provide feedback to improve teaching and student learning.
+Anyone teaching at TCU can request a MAP.
 MAPs are not administered by the instructor of record but by Koehler Center staff and require a dedicated class period.
 MAPs are available to be scheduled during the third through eighth week of the fall and spring terms.

-To arrange a MAP, simply fill out the form below.
+To schedule a MAP, simply fill out the form below.

 For larger departmental needs, we can also train faculty members to facilitate the MAPs within departments; this strategy is most successful for departments wishing to conduct multiple MAPs within a given semester or academic year.